bcgov/OCWA/frontend/README.md

 **NOTE: DO NOT INCLUDE THESE VALUES IN PRODUCTION**

-### Docker Install
+#### 3.2 Docker Install

-You will need to `$ docker build .` to build the docker container and the following commands to run it
+You will need Docker installed.
+Build the container by running `$ docker build .`, then run the following commands:

 ```sh
 hostip=$(ifconfig en0 | awk '$1 == "inet" {print $2}')